splunk/splunk-operator/docs/AppFramework.md

    * In this example, the Splunk apps for the cluster peers are located at `bucket-app-framework-us-west-2/idxcAndCmApps/networkAppsLoc/`,  `bucket-app-framework-us-west-2/idxcAndCmApps/clusterBaseLoc/`, and the apps for the cluster manager are located at`bucket-app-framework-us-west-2/idxcAndCmApps/adminAppsLoc/`.
 They are all accessible through the end point `https://s3-us-west-2.amazonaws.com`.

 5. Update the ClusterMaster CR specification and append the volume, App Source configuration, and scope.
    * The scope determines where the apps and add-ons are placed into the Splunk Enterprise instance.
-For CR's where the Splunk Enterprise instance will deploy the apps to cluster peers, set the `scope:  cluster`.
-The ClusterMaster and SearchHeadCluster CR's support both cluster and local scopes.
+For CRs where the Splunk Enterprise instance will deploy the apps to cluster peers, set the `scope:  cluster`.
+The ClusterMaster and SearchHeadCluster CRs support both cluster and local scopes.
    * In this example, the cluster manager will install some apps locally, and deploy other apps to the cluster peers.
 The App Source folder `adminApps` contains Splunk apps that are installed and run on the cluster manager, and will use a local scope.
 The apps in the App Source folders `networkApps` and `clusterBase` will be deployed from the cluster manager to the peers, and will use a cluster scope.

 Example: ClusterMaster.yaml